executors/executors/wording.md

 The name `execution::bulk_execute` denotes a customization point object.
 If `is_convertible_v<S, executor_shape_t<remove_cvref_t<E>>>` is true, then the expression `execution::bulk_execute(E, F, S)` for some subexpressions `E`, `F`, and `S` is expression-equivalent to:

 - `E.bulk_execute(F, S)`, if that expression is valid.
-If the function selected does not execute `S` invocations of the function object `F` on the executor `E` in bulk, and the result of that function is not a sender, the program is ill-formed with no diagnostic required.
+If the function selected does not execute `S` invocations of the function object `F` on the executor `E` in bulk, and the result of that function does not model `sender<void>`, the program is ill-formed with no diagnostic required.

 - Otherwise, `bulk_execute(E, F, S)`, if that expression is valid, with overload resolution performed in a context that includes the declaration

       template<class E, class F, class S>
         void bulk_execute(E, F, S) = delete;

     and that does not include a declaration of `execution::bulk_execute`.
-If the function selected by overload resolution does not execute `S` invocations of the function object `F` on the executor `E` in bulk, and the result of that function is not a sender, the program is ill-formed with no diagnostic required.
+If the function selected by overload resolution does not execute `S` invocations of the function object `F` on the executor `E` in bulk, and the result of that function does not model `sender<void>`, the program is ill-formed with no diagnostic required.

 - Otherwise, if the types `F` and `executor_index_t<remove_cvref_t<E>>` model `invocable`, then `execution::tbd_concrete_implementations::bulk_execute(E, F, S)`.